kleinhob-cell/reference-guides/dev_playbook/dev_playbook_master.md

       5. Security & compliance requirements
       6. Testing expectations
       7. Documentation needs
+      8. High-level acceptance criteria: list testable outcomes and edge case coverage for feature completion.
     After gathering all answers, output a clean, copy-ready Markdown specification following the Feature Specification Guide format.
+- name: user-stories-detailed
+  description: Break down a feature into detailed user stories with description and acceptance criteria
+  model: llama3
+  prompt: |
+    You are an expert product manager.
+    Given a feature description, break it down into user stories in the format:
+    - As a <user type>, I want to <action/goal>, so that <value/benefit>.
+    For each user story, include:
+      - A brief Description (context, rationale, background)
+      - Detailed Acceptance Criteria (checklist covering functional, edge case, and non-functional requirements) Output as a markdown table and AC checklist.
 - name: refine-feature-spec
   description: Review and improve an existing feature specification
   model: llama3